Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 1. A valid organization login for the [Sitecore Cloud portal](https://portal.sitecorecloud.io)
 1. An existing XM Cloud environment and site created in [Tutorial: How to Set Up and Utilize XM Cloud](setup-xm-cloud)
 1. The Text Teaser component created in [Tutorial: Create a Component using XM Cloud Component Builder](create-a-component)
-1. A GitHub source control account with the repo created in [Tutorial: How to Set Up and Utilize XM Cloud](setup-xm-cloud)

 ## Create the module

 The very first step will be to create a headless module.
-Modules are ways of organizing content in a consistent structure so it can be re-used by the marketing team.
-Think of this like an npm package for content.
+Modules are used to organize content in a consistent structure so it can be re-used by the marketing team.
+Think of a module like an npm package for content.
 Defining modules makes it very easy for you to make your package/module available to multiple sites and teams.
 An author will be able to 'install' your module and use it in a consistent way on any site they choose.

 1. To begin, open the Sitecore Cloud Portal (https://portal.sitecorecloud.io) and log in.
 1. From your dashboard, select the XM Cloud environment where you have your Text Teaser Component created.

    `INSERT SCREENSHOT OF XM CLOUD APP BEING SELECTED FROM DASHBOARD`

-1. From the app context flyout, select "Content Editor" to launch the XM Cloud content tree editing interface.
+1. From the app context flyout, select **Content Editor** to launch the XM Cloud content tree editing interface.

    `INSERT SCREENSHOT OF XM CLOUD APP CONTEXT FLYOUT`